PacificBiosciences/PacBioFileFormats/RunDesignCsv.rst

 Run Design CSV specification for PacBio
 =======================================

 The Run Design CSV is a comma-separated file which can be imported into SMRT Link to create a run design.
+Each line in the CSV represents a sample.

 +-----------------------------------+-----------------------------------------------------------------+----------------------------------------------------------+